sealerio/sealer/docs/design/Kubefile.md

 Like what we defined Kubefile at the top of this documentation, this Kubefile contains three commands.
 Every command follows Kubefile syntax.
-Here are brief illustration of these commands. `FROM kubernetes:v1.18.3` tells user that the building CloudImage is from a `kubernetes:v1.18.3` CloudImage, or based on `kubernetes:v1.18.3`. `COPY mysql-manifest.yaml .` means the building procedure should `COPY` a YAML file from the building context into the newly building CloudImage. `CMD kubectl apply -f mysql-manifest.yaml` sets an executable command of the CloudImage, and when the CloudImage runs up, the command will be executed automatically.
+Here are brief illustration of these commands. `FROM kubernetes:v1.18.3` tells user that the building ClusterImage is from a `kubernetes:v1.18.3` ClusterImage, or based on `kubernetes:v1.18.3`. `COPY mysql-manifest.yaml .` means the building procedure should `COPY` a YAML file from the building context into the newly building ClusterImage. `CMD kubectl apply -f mysql-manifest.yaml` sets an executable command of the ClusterImage, and when the ClusterImage runs up, the command will be executed automatically.
 For more commands type illustration, please refer to Kubefile Syntax.

 ## How to use Kubefile

 It is quite easy for engineers to use Kubefile.
-Just one command of `sealer build -f KUBEFILE_PATH .`. sealer is the tool which applies Kubefile and builds a CloudImage from Kubefile.
+Just one command of `sealer build -f KUBEFILE_PATH .`. sealer is the tool which applies Kubefile and builds a ClusterImage from Kubefile.
-In details, when engineer executes `sealer build` command, sealer binary will start to run as a process, pass on demand building context into process context, create a layer of OCI-compatible image for each command, and finally merge all layers to be a complete CloudImage.
-The CloudImage could be stored locally and pushed to remote image registries as well.
-In a word, engineer can use Kubefile to build CloudImage.
-Only CloudImage can be run to organize a cluster directly.
+In details, when engineer executes `sealer build` command, sealer binary will start to run as a process, pass on demand building context into process context, create a layer of OCI-compatible image for each command, and finally merge all layers to be a complete ClusterImage.
+The ClusterImage could be stored locally and pushed to remote image registries as well.
+In a word, engineer can use Kubefile to build ClusterImage.
+Only ClusterImage can be run to organize a cluster directly.

 ## Kubefile Command Syntax